ashtonckj/Hotel-Management-System/README.md

 ---

-## 1. Introduction
+## 📖 Overview

-The **HuggleMe Hotel Management System** is designed to help hotels manage daily operations more efficiently and reduce human error.
+The **HuggleMe** is a hotel management system is designed to help hotels manage daily operations more efficiently and reduce human error.
 It supports key tasks such as reservations, guest records, employee management, facilities, invoices, payments, reports, and housekeeping schedules.

 ---

-## 2. Core Functionalities
+## ✨ Core Functionalities

 - **Room Management** – Tracks room types (single, double, suite, deluxe), prices, availability, and room IDs to prevent double-booking.
 - **Booking & Reservations** – Allows staff to view available rooms, make bookings, and update or cancel reservations.